kusalhasintha/personal-data-sdk-net/README.md

 ### Retrieving personal data of tracked visitors

-All data about the specified visitor stored in Kentico Cloud is returned as a JSON string.
+Calling a get method returns all data about the specified visitor stored in Kentico Cloud.
+The [Response](https://github.com/Kentico/personal-data-sdk-net/blob/master/KenticoCloud.PersonalData/Response.cs) object contains:
+* an HTTP status code
+* the content of the response OR [error details](https://github.com/Kentico/personal-data-sdk-net/blob/master/KenticoCloud.PersonalData/PersonalDataError.cs)

 #### Getting data by email address